timeflux/timeflux/doc/usage/getting_started.rst

 - ``TIMEFLUX_HOOK_POST`` -- Name of a Python module that will be run after executing the app.

 Others variables may be used by specific nodes and plugins.
 Refer to the relevant documentation for details.

+By combining environment variables and :ref:`templating <templates>`, you can add logic to your `YAML` files and build configurable applications.

 Plugins